 Percentage of prescriptions ordered using the protocol

 PRIME entity should retrospectively determine all prescription orders for identified high cost pharmaceuticals on a monthly basis.
 This count will be the denominator for the metric.
-The numerator will be the number of prescription orders placed per month abiding by the protocol with supporting documentation.
+The numerator will be the number of prescription orders placed per month that utilized the protocol with supporting documentation.

 Other Notes as applicable